harness/developer-hub/docs/security-testing-orchestration/get-started/onboarding-guide.md

 In this step, you'll create a secret for your GitHub and DockerHub access tokens.
 Then you'll use the secret when you set up the connector to your GitHub repo.

 <details>
-  <summary>Create a Secret for your GitHub Access Token: Default Workflow</summary>
+  <summary>Create a Secret for your GitHub access token: Default Workflow</summary>

 1. In your Github account, a [GitHub Personal Access Token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token) that has the following scopes:
 	* repo